ryojiosawa/cinnamon-boilerplate/README.md

 This grunt task deploys all Cinnamon tests in /src/classes directory

 ####`grunt run`
 This grunt task runs your Cinnamon tests.
-By default, it runs all Cinnamon tests in your Salesforce organization
+By default, it runs all Cinnamon tests in your Salesforce organization.
+When test run finishes, all test results are written to `output.xml` in ant directory.

 ####`grunt delete`
 This grunt task removes all the deployed Cinnamon tests from your Salesforce organization